 The defendant proceeded to put the pedestrian in his car with the intent of taking him to the hospital.
 However, the defendant decided to stop at his girlfriend’s house first to “exchange vehicles” with her.
 Apparently, there was some sort of altercation at the girlfriend’s house, which caused local police to respond.

 The officers said they observed signs of intoxication from the defendant.
 They also found the “bloody and incoherent” pedestrian still inside the defendant’s car.
 The defendant told the officers what happened, including an admission that he had been drinking the previous day.

 Prosecutors eventually charged the defendant with felony DWI.
 A jury found the defendant guilty and made a deadly weapon finding.
 The trial court sentenced the defendant to six years in prison.

-Speak with a Galveston or League City DWI Accident Lawyer Today
+Speak with an Experienced DWI Accident Lawyer Today

 Every DWI accident case has its own set of facts that need to be carefully scrutinized.
 At the end of the day, the burden is on the prosecution to prove a defendant’s guilt beyond a reasonable doubt.

 An experienced Houston DWI accident defense attorney can help you hold the state to that burden and ensure you are not wrongfully punished.
 Contact the Law Offices of Tad Nelson & Associates today if you have been involved in an accident and need legal advice.